Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Preliminaries

-A point $x$ of $S$ is Poisson stable (or strongly recurrent) if $x \in \omega(x) \cap \alpha(x)$.
-A point $x$ of $S$ is recurrent if $x \in \omega(x) \cup \alpha(x)$.
-An orbit is singular (resp. periodic, closed, non-wandering, recurrent, Poisson stable) if it consists of singular (resp. periodic, closed, non-wandering, recurrent, Poisson stable) points.
-A flow is non-wandering (resp. recurrent) if each point is non-wandering (resp. recurrent).
+A point $x$ of $X$ is {\bf recurrent} (cf. \cite{marzougui2002area}) if $x \in \omega(x) \cup \alpha(x)$.
+Notice that some authors refer to the property $x \in \omega(x) \cap \alpha(x)$ as recurrence (cf. \cite{nikolaev2013foliations}).
+An orbit is singular (resp. periodic, closed, non-wandering, recurrent) if it consists of singular (resp. periodic, closed, non-wandering, recurrent) points.
+A non-closed recurrent orbit is also called a non-trivial recurrent orbit.
 A quasi-minimal set is an orbit closure of a non-closed recurrent orbit.
-The closure of a non-closed recurrent orbit is called a Q-set.
+The closure of a non-closed recurrent orbit is called a {\bf Q-set}.